bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_6.markdown

 The question is how to overcome the inability of browsers to speak the entire RESTful vocabulary of using the appropriate http verb for a given operation?

 The answer lies in the hidden field called method that has the value PATCH.
 Rails piggybacks on the POST http verb to actually sneak in a hidden variable that tells the server it is actually a PATCH http verb.
-If you look at the output of rake routes, for the combination of PATCH and '/articles/1' you will that it maps to update action in the articles controller.
+If you look at the output of rake routes, for the combination of PATCH and '/articles/1' you will see that it maps to update action in the articles controller.

 ![HTTP Verb PATCH](./figures/patch_in_routes.png)